ltwalt/Fieldguide-to-Compeling-Analytics-Book/content/post/Great Question 2023 Analytics Forward/index.md

 ---
 title: "Analytics Forward - Great Question"
 subtitle: "Did any of our book research identify anything specific for female and minority APs?"
-summary: "At a recent presentation, the speaker received an interesting question from a young female AP about what insights they had uncovered related to actions females and minorities could take in practice analytics.
-Unfortunately, their research didn't reveal anything directly related to this topic as most of the research dated back to the 1970s-1990s and didn't include sex or race as variables.
-Despite this, they believe focusing on techniques mentioned in their book can help anyone - regardless of gender or race - with imposter syndrome and building trust, rapport, and outside experience support when necessary.
+summary: "At a recent presentation, Walt received an interesting question from a young female AP about what insights they had uncovered related to actions females and minorities could take in practice analytics.
+Unfortunately, our research didn't reveal anything directly related to this topic as most of the research dated back to the 1970s-1990s and didn't include sex or race as variables.
+Despite this, we believe focusing on techniques mentioned in their book can help anyone - regardless of gender or race - with imposter syndrome and building trust, rapport, and outside experience support when necessary.
 Let's hope more researchers look into these areas in the future."
 authors:
   - admin
 tags: [analytics, book, Research Triangle Analytics, females, minorities]